 Jamiell works to provide quality customer service to parents who have recently received a diagnosis on the Autism Spectrum.
 Jamiell Field has a background in Clinical Management in the United States Army, where she managed Pediatrics at Bassett Army Community Hospital, Fairbanks, Alaska.
 Jamiell has spent the past several years serving her community in the Health and Wellness Industry.
 She has provided workshops on various topics from Alternative Medicine to Homesteading.
 Additionally, Jamiell has worked with several community organizations assisting families who require assistance from ancillary services throughout the greater Clarksville community.
 Jamiell is a United States Army Veteran who graduated cum laude from Everglades University with a Bachelor of Science in Alternative Medicine.
 After spending a decade at home raising her four children, Jamiell has decided to return to the workforce where she is presently the new Practice Coordinator at ABC.

 Anne-Marie Harris, Practice Manager

-Anne-Marie works directly with parents who have recently received a diagnosis on the Autism Spectrum for their child to connect them to resources, both military and civilian and determine if Advanced Behavior Consultants is a good resource for their family.
+Anne-Marie works directly with parents who have recently received a diagnosis on the Autism Spectrum for their child to connect them to resources, both military and civilian, and determine if Advanced Behavior Consultants is a good resource for their family.
 Her goal is facilitating a foundation of trust and candor between families in Clarksville and Fort Campbell and their ABA Therapy providers.
 As a mother, she strives to help advocate for the services that can help support and empower each mother and father of a child with special needs.
-She has a degree in Management Information Systems and spent 12 years in a Fortune 1000 company working with New Client Implementations as a Project Manager.
+Anne-Marie has a degree in Management Information Systems and, prior to working at ABC in 2011, spent 12 years in a Fortune 1000 manufacturing company working with New Client Implementations as a Project Manager.